X1nto/AliucordPlugins/HideInviteButton/README.md

 # HideInviteButton
-Hides the invite button in the channels list.
+Hides the invite button in the channel and member lists.